shiebas/safa_connect/DEMO_SETUP_GUIDE.md

-# SAFA Global Demo Setup Guide
+# safa_connect Demo Setup Guide

 ## 🚀 **Quick Demo Deployment**

-This guide will help you set up a complete demo of the SAFA Global Football Association Management System.
+This guide will help you set up a complete demo of the safa_connect Football Association Management System.

 ## 📋 **Prerequisites**